harrisonlab/venturia_inaequalis/scab_submission.md

 These commands were used for the resubmiision of the final submission of the 172_pacbio genome after initial NCBI rejection (see below):

+The options -l paired-ends -a r10k inform how to handle runs of Ns in the sequence, these options show that paired-ends have been used to estimate gaps and that runs of N’s longer than 10 bp should be labelled as gaps.

 ```bash
 for Assembly in $(ls repeat_masked/v.*/*/filtered_contigs_repmask/*_contigs_unmasked.fa | grep -w "172_pacbio"); do